eye-division/jennyblyth/_gallery/day-bowman.md

-  While her post-industrial abstractions resonate with rigour and dynamic, sculpting shape and movement across the canvas, so Day Bowman’s beach paintings of ***Plashy Places*** &nbsp;capture the magic and beauty of the littoral shoreline, a perpetual dance between sea and land - that tangential, kinetic point at which figuration and abstraction play out.&nbsp;
+  While her post-industrial abstractions resonate with rigour and dynamic, sculpting shape and movement across the canvas, so Day Bowman’s beach paintings of ***Plashy Places*** capture the magic and beauty of the littoral shoreline, a perpetual dance between sea and land - that tangential, kinetic point at which figuration and abstraction play out.

   *2019 has been a big year for Day Bowman.
 She was the Winner of the **Anima